đź“… Updated: January 27, 2026 (Originally published: November 6, 2022)

 sudo dnf -y install nginx

-Likewise, if you want to install any of the NGINX Extras module packages like PageSpeed or Brotli:
+Likewise, if you want to install any of the NGINX Extras module packages:

 sudo dnf -y install nginx-module-brotli